-- When you get a reverse mortgage loan, you have three options for accessing your money — cash, monthly payments or as a line of credit.
-Establishing a HECM line of credit earlier rather than later, allows you to grow your line of credit over time.
+Establishing a HECM line of credit earlier rather than later allows you to grow your line of credit over time.
 It also allows you to lock in your home’s current value since the HECM benefit doesn’t drop if home prices go down.
-It’s a little known fact that a reverse mortgage line of credit grows year after year.
+In fact, a reverse mortgage line of credit grows over the years because the credit line grows with your loan interest plus the mortgage insurance premium renewal.
+That means the longer you wait to tap your line of credit, the more credit you have to borrow against.
 Some think of it as a guaranteed annual limit raise on your credit card.

-This line of credit is similar to a traditional Home Equity Line of Credit (HELOC) but there are some interesting differences.
-Once your reverse mortgage line of credit is established it cannot be revoked, unless you default on the terms of your loan.
-And, a reverse mortgage line of credit does not have income requirements as long as you can prove your creditworthiness with a lender financial assessment.
+This line of credit is similar to a traditional Home Equity Line of Credit (HELOC), but there are some interesting differences.
+Once your reverse mortgage line of credit is established, it cannot be revoked unless you default on the terms of your loan.
+Additionally, a reverse mortgage line of credit does not have income requirements as long as you can prove your creditworthiness by submitting to a lender’s financial assessment.

-There is also the risk that your home value decreases and/or interest rates rise which would make it harder to qualify.
-That being said, if you establish a reverse mortgage line of credit now, it’s there as a security blanket, when you really need it!
+That said, if you establish a reverse mortgage line of credit now, it’s there for security purposes, when you really need it.
 If you don’t need it for 10 years, your line of credit will grow substantially over that time, and could possibly be more than the market value of your home over time.

-Many consumers argue that the fees involved with a reverse mortgage transaction are too high, while those of us who have taken advantage of lower interest rates to refinance our mortgage balances are less sensitive to the closing costs involved.
+The fees involved with a reverse mortgage transaction may seem high to many, while those of us who have taken advantage of lower interest rates to refinance our mortgage balances are less sensitive to the closing costs involved.

 People who have looked at refinancing their home loans know that there are costs involved and they should consider the cost of refinancing versus the potential savings over time that a more favorable interest rate might bring.

-Being that this loan is designed as a longer term way to access your home equity, you should realize that most of these closing fees are not “out of pocket” costs, but are deducted from the gross proceeds of your reverse mortgage loan.
+Being that this loan is designed as a long-term way to access your home equity, it is important to understand that most of these closing fees are not “out of pocket” costs, but are deducted from the gross proceeds of your reverse mortgage loan.

 Just like a traditional refinance, it’s also important to put reverse mortgage fees into perspective by amortizing them over the life of your loan.
 Most consumers who take out a reverse mortgage plan to stay in their home for at least 15 to 20 years.